 As discussed in Section 3.10.4, law enforcement services under Alternative A would be provided by the Medford Police Department, which currently serves the Medford Site.
 Security cameras and security personnel would provide surveillance of the gaming facility, parking areas, and surrounding grounds.
 Security guards would patrol the facilities to reduce and prevent criminal and civil incidents, carry twoway radios to request and respond to back-up or emergency calls, and work cooperatively with law enforcement agencies.
 The need for assistance from the Medford Police Department would likely be required in situations where a serious threat to life or property is present, or if arrests are necessary.
 Since the Medford Police Department currently provides service to the existing bowling alley facility and there would be on-site security personnel, it is unlikely that the Medford Police Department would require additional personnel, facilities, or equipment.
 However, Alternative A could result in increased calls for service that could result in increased costs for the Medford Police Department.
-Consequently, the effect on public law enforcement services would be considered significant.
-Additionally, an increase in service demands to the OSP may result from development of the project.
+Specifically, based on the police call rate of The Mill Casino, it is estimated that Alternative A would result in approximately 294 annual police calls that would lead to approximately 26 arrests during its first stabilized year of operations (Appendix T).
+However, this is a conservative estimate as the existing bowling alley currently operates VLTs and generates police calls; therefore, the net increase in police calls would be less than these estimates.
+Due to the increase in calls, the effect on The Medford Police Department would be considered significant.
+Additionally, an increase in service demands to the Oregon State Police (OSP) and Jackson County Sheriff's Office may result from development of Alternative A; however, as the City of Medford would be the primary responder to the Medford Site, the number of calls that would require response from OSP or Jackson County Sheriff's office would be less than significant.
+As described in Section 3.10.4, the Jackson County District Attorney (DA), Community Justice Department, and the Jackson County Jail provides some law enforcement related services to the City of Medford depending on the crime committed and the number of people lodged at the jail.
+The increase in arrests associated with Alternative A, which is estimated to be 26 additional arrests annually, may result in increased costs for Jackson County.
 These effects may be significant.
-With implementation of the on-site security measures, good management practices, and the mitigation and BMPs included in Sections 5.10.3 and 2.3.3 respectively, Alternative A would result in a less-thansignificant effect on public law enforcement services.
+With implementation of the on-site security measures, good management practices, and the mitigation and BMPs included in Sections 5.10.3 and 2.3.3 respectively, Alternative A would result in a less-than-significant effect on public law enforcement services.